StudPops Create a Stir at PTR Headquarters

 The basic concept is a colored piece of plastic forms a base under a black plastic housing.
 That housing keeps the moving colored plastic piece (which resembles the game pieces in “Sorry” and acts as an indicator) in place and contains a rare earth magnet.
 It’s a very simple design that could easily be made on a 3D printer.

 To use StudPops, simply run a tight zigzag pattern along the wall.
 When it comes across a nail in a stud, the indicator will stand up and you’ll feel the pull against it.
-(All right, David C. Smith, keep it clean!)
 I tried it against drywall and plaster.
 The unit will stick against drywall pretty easily.
 I was able to detect studs in plaster without much issue, but the magnet wasn’t strong enough to stick against the wall there.
 While I didn’t test it against them, John tells me that it will work against tile and lathe as well.

-StudPops can be found on Amazon for $9.95 with free shipping, but you don’t get to choose the color.
-If the color is really important to you (I’m using blue and orange, of course), then you’ll need to shop the authorized retailer on Ebay.
+StudPops can be found on Amazon for between $9 and $13 with free shipping.
+You even get to choose the color (I’m using blue and orange, of course!).

 The StudPop is a simple and intuitive tool that overcame my initial skepticism.
 It’s not a replacement for wall sensors or thermal cameras, but for the homeowner that needs a quick stud finder, the StudPop is a solid choice.